-The Company owns 100% of the Pine Cove Project covering approximately 4,785 hectares on the Baie Verte Peninsula.
-It comprises two contiguous mining leases totaling 660 hectares (the "Pine Cove Lease Area") along with 24 mining licenses totaling 4,125 hectares that were acquired in calendar 2012, as described below.
-The Pine Cove Project has an operating open pit mine, milling and processing plant producing gold dore bars and a permitted tailings storage facility.
-The Pine Cove Mining Lease is subject to two royalty agreements, the first with Tenacity Gold Mining Company Ltd. ("Tenacity"), whereby the Company is required to pay Tenacity a net smelter royalty of 3% of the metal sales from the Pine Cove Mining Lease to a maximum of \$3 million.
-The Company has approximately \$931,000 left on this obligation.
-The second is a Net Profits Interest ("NPI") agreement with Royal Gold, Inc. ("Royal"), whereby the Company is required to pay Royal a royalty of 7.5% of the net profits; calculated as the gross receipts generated from the Pine Cove Mining Lease less all cumulative development and operating expenses.
-At August 31, 2013 the Company has determined it has approximately \$36 million in carry forward expenditures (as defined by the NPI agreement) deductible against future net profit.
+The current operating area of the Pine Cove Project comprises two contiguous mining leases from Tenacity totaling 659.7 hectares and contains an operating open pit mine, milling and processing plant and equipment and a permitted tailings storage facility.
+It is subject to two royalty agreements, the first with Tenacity, whereby the Company is required to pay Tenacity a net smelter royalty of 3% of the metal sales from this area to a maximum of \$3 million.
+The Company has approximately \$777,000 left on this obligation.
+The second is a Net Profits Interest ("NPI") agreement with Royal Gold, Inc. ("Royal") whereby the Company is required to pay Royal a royalty of 7.5% of the net profits, calculated as the gross receipts generated from the claims less all cumulative development and operating expenses.
+At August 31, 2013, the Company has determined it has approximately \$36 million in carry forward expenditures deductible against future receipts.